Skip navigation links

 Note/Warning

-To significantly reduce this computational time penalty, a user should set DistMax to a lower value.
+Some older versions of the code used a slower algorithm for computing the wall distance.
+Even though the calculation is only done once and the results are saved in the .tda file for later use, there was occasionally a very significant penalty in computational time required at startup for flow problems with many zones and large numbers of grid points.
+In order to significantly reduce this computational time penalty, the user would set DistMax to a lower value.
 As a general rule of thumb, if a flow problem is expected only to have attached (i.e., non-separated), relatively thin boundary layers, DistMax may be set to a smaller value than is needed for problems with large wakes, separated regions, or jets.
 In practice, it has been found that for simulations with well-behaved boundary layers, using

 MAX_WALL_DISTANCE DistMax BOUNDARY_LAYER_THICKNESSES